Is your once lush and vibrant lucky bamboo now donning a less-than-lucky yellow hue?

 Excessive Use of Fertilizers or Nutrient Deficiency

-The potting mix that we generally use has nutritious components such as compost, manure, worm castings, etc. But with water, the plant can become deficient in nitrogen or potassium, causing the yellowing of leaves.
+The potting mix we generally use has nutritious components such as compost, manure, worm castings, etc. But with water, the plant can become deficient in nitrogen or potassium, causing the yellowing of leaves.

 Healthy Amount of Fertilizers

-Here we have two different scenarios.
+Here, we have two different scenarios.

-- If you have your bamboo plants rooted in a potting mix, add nutritious components such as fresh compost, leaf litter, or worm castings in the blend.
+- If you have your lucky bamboo plants rooted in a potting mix, add nutritious components such as fresh organic compost, leaf litter, or worm castings in the blend.
 You won’t need any fertilizer at all.

 Now, let’s head towards the transportation stress.